-Established Neighbourhoods - The Town of Oakville has historically done an excellent job in creating, building and maintaining a public parkland system that is appropriate within its primarily low to moderate density established residential neighbourhoods where gross densities are less than 50 persons per hectare.
+Established Neighbourhoods - The Town of Oakville has historically done an excellent job in creating, building and maintaining a public Parkland System that is appropriate within its primarily low to moderate density Established Neighbourhoods.
 These communities have incorporated a hierarchy of park spaces that are appropriate for their context, and are enshrined in the Town's Official Plan and current Parkland Dedication By-law.

-To achieve this success, the legislative tools provided by the Planning Act and the policy framework included in the Town's Official Plan and Parkland Dedication By-law have worked very well.
-Established neighbourhoods have generally been developed on the basis of 5% of gross land area because that parkland dedication standard typically generated the greatest amount of parkland, in comparison to the alternative standard of 1 hectare per 300 dwelling units.
-The following Table identifies a number of parkland dedication scenarios for 350 gross hectares of residential development land within Oakville's established neighbourhoods:
+To achieve this success, the legislative tools provided by the Planning Act, the policy framework included in the Town's Official Plan and Parkland Dedication By-law have worked very well.
+Historically, Established Neighbourhoods have generally been developed with parkland based on 5 percent of Gross Land Area because that parkland dedication standard typically generated the greatest amount of parkland, in comparison to the previous alternative standard of 1 hectare per 300 dwelling units (now changed to 1 hectare per 600 net dwelling units).